earlyann/Instagram_data_modeling/README.md

 ### Data Source
 The data utilized in this project is fictional, sourced from the link above.

+### Benefits of Data Transformation (CSVs to DB)
+These are a few of the reasons why I chose to transform my data before any analysis.
+- Data Persistence: Assures data longevity, allowing historical data access.
+- Data Integrity: Reduces the risk of errors via enforced constraints.
+- Scalability: Handles large data sets and is able to grow effectively.
+- Efficient Data Retrieval: Optimized for quick data access.
+- Security: Features like access control and encryption keep data safe.
+- Collaboration: Facilitates data sharing among users.
+- Tool Integration: Easily integrates with analytical tools.
+- Business Questions to Address

 ##### Why Choose Star Schema?
 When exploring the data, I decided that this was a good candidate for star schema modeling.
 Here are a few benefits of the star schema:
 - Simplicity: Easily understandable structure with a single fact table and connected dimension tables.